 Tomato, Buckeye Rot

 Buckeye Rot of tomato is caused by three species of Phytophthora: P. capsici, P. drechsleri, and P. nicotiana var. parasitica.
-Buckeye Rot almost occurs on fruit that are in contact with the soil and can occur on green or ripe fruit.
+Buckeye Rot almost always occurs on fruit that are in contact with the soil and can occur on green or ripe fruit.

 The disease begins as small brown spots on fruit which grow in to large, round or oblong lesions with alternating concentric rings of light and dark brown discoloration.
 The lesions are firm, with smooth margins; but eventually become soft and decayed.